 The product owner, in this case, is called a scrum product owner who owns the product fully (like an agile product owner).
 The role of a ‘product owner’ in both an agile process and scrum process remains the same: To own the product and maximize its value.

 When the organization follows the scrum methodology, the product owner is known as a scrum product owner and in the case of an agile framework, the product owner is known as the agile product owner.
 The role and duties of the product owner remain the same irrespective of the process organization is following (scrum vs. agile).

-What Agile Product Owners Do?
+What Does an Agile Product Owner Do?

 An agile product owner has to deal with several different aspects of product management since he/she is the one who owns the product in its entirety.
 According to the scrum guide, the product owner is accountable for product backlog that includes:

 - Making the product backlog transparent and understandable.